Eating healthy doesn’t have to be expensive! Learn how to eat well on a dime with these 30 Easy Ways to Eat Healthy on a Budget.

 However, since it’s super difficult to find most unpasteurized fermented foods in grocery stores (they are sometimes available in health food stores), you usually have to make your own to get the probiotics and health benefits.

-Learn how to make your own fermented foods at home with 16 Best Probiotic Superfoods (+ Recipes!) for Gut Health.
+Learn how to make your own fermented foods at home:

 Food waste is a serious problem worldwide, but people in industrialized nations are perhaps the worst offenders.